libigl/libigl/tutorial/tutorial.md

 where \\( V_{p,\omega} \\) is the visibility function at  p, defined to be zero if p is occluded in the direction \\( \omega \\) and one otherwise, and \\( d\omega \\) is the infinitesimal solid angle step of the integration variable \\( \omega \\).

-The integral is usually approximate by casting rays in random directions around each vertex.
+The integral is usually approximated by casting rays in random directions around each vertex.
 This approximation can be computed using the function:

 ``` cpp
 igl::ambient_occlusion(V,F,V_samples,N_samples,500,AO);